Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 print(f"{name:<20} {ks_stat:>13.4f} {p_str:>12} {drifted:>8}")

-The KS test flags error_pct as drifted — its distribution in current traffic is statistically different from the training distribution.
+The KS test flags `error_pct` as drifted: its distribution in current traffic is statistically different from the training distribution.
 The other two features show no significant shift.
-This doesn’t necessarily mean the model is wrong, but it’s a signal that warrants investigation.
+This doesn't necessarily mean the model is wrong, but it's a signal that warrants investigation.
 Perhaps an infrastructure change is causing more errors, or a new client is generating unusual traffic patterns.

-One caveat: when testing many features independently at the same significance threshold, the probability of at least one false alarm grows.
-With 20 features at \(\alpha = 0.01\), you’d expect a false drift flag roughly 18% of the time even when nothing has changed.
-In practice, apply a Bonferroni correction (use \(\alpha / n_\text{features}\)) or track the KS statistic over time rather than hard-thresholding individual tests.
+A second caveat: when testing many features independently at the same significance threshold $\alpha$ (the per-test false-positive rate), the probability of at least one false alarm across $n$ tests is approximately $1 - (1 - \alpha)^n$.
+With 20 features at $\alpha = 0.01$, that gives $1 - 0.99^{20} \approx 0.18$, roughly an 18% chance of a spurious drift flag even when nothing has changed.
+In practice, apply a Bonferroni correction (test each feature at $\alpha / n_\text{features}$ instead of $\alpha$) or track the KS statistic over time rather than hard-thresholding individual tests.

-Engineering Bridge
+## Engineering Bridge

 Data drift monitoring is the ML equivalent of **SLO-based alerting** in site reliability engineering.
 An SLO alert doesn't fire when a single request is slow — it fires when the error-budget consumption rate over a window is unsustainable, which amounts to monitoring a distributional statistic rather than individual events.
 Similarly, a drift alert doesn't fire when one input is unusual — it fires when the *distribution* of inputs has shifted enough that the model's assumptions may no longer hold.

-18.8 CI/CD for machine learning
+## CI/CD for machine learning {#sec-ml-cicd}

 Software CI/CD pipelines test code: does it compile, do the unit tests pass, does the integration suite pass?
 ML CI/CD pipelines must also test *data and models*: is the data valid, does the model meet performance thresholds, do the predictions make sense?